edwardcallow/tesco-jargon/t.md

 Government-backed policy that staff should ask all customers for ID when they are buying age restricted products, if they look under 25.

 #### TL menu ![Checkouts](assets/images/tag-checkouts.png)
-Soft-key option on progress tills to access additional functions and the supervisor menu.
+Soft-key option on progress tills (now labeled ‘Menu’) to access additional functions and the supervisor menu.
 > See also [progress](p.md#progress).

 #### Top-up